VEuPathDB/StaticContent/_embedded_content/General/scientific_working_group.md

 order: 1
 published: true
 ---
-EuPathDB is pleased to announce the members of the scientific working group (SWG).
-The SWG provides EuPathDB with scientific oversight and guidance.<br><br>
+<h3>EuPathDB is pleased to announce the members of the scientific working group (SWG).
+The SWG provides EuPathDB with scientific oversight and guidance.</h3>
 <table>
   <tbody>
     <tr>